-Exercising too much can affect your brain as well as your muscles.
-Athletes and dedicated exercisers often suffer from an overtraining syndrome in which their performance drops, their muscles feel sore and they are tired all the time.
-In a new study, elite athletes were instructed to overtrain for three out of nine weeks, and were then compared to a group who did a normal nine-week training program (Current Biology, September 26, 2019).
-Not only did the overtrained athletes perform worse on endurance tests, their brains were affected as well as their muscles and other body functions.
+In an earlier study, elite athletes were instructed to over-train for three out of nine weeks, and were then compared to a group who did a normal nine-week training program (Current Biology, September 26, 2019).
+Not only did the over-trained athletes perform worse on endurance tests, their brains were affected as well as their muscles and other body functions.
 The overworked athletes suffered from mental symptoms including depression, irritability, restlessness, insomnia, and loss of appetite.
-They also made poor decisions in special tests such as choosing meager immediate personal rewards over more substantial delayed rewards (i.e., taking $10 now rather than $50 in six months).
-MRIs of their brains showed markedly reduced activity of the lateral prefrontal cortex, a key region in which a person makes important personal decisions.
-This study agrees with a previous study that used MRIs and tests to show that overworked office workers made poorer decisions and had reduced activity of the lateral frontal cortex of their brains (Proc Natl Acad Sci USA, 2016; 113: 6967-6972).
+They also made poor decisions in tests such as choosing meager immediate personal rewards over more substantial delayed rewards (i.e., taking $10 now rather than $50 in six months). fMRIs of their brains showed reduced activity of the lateral prefrontal cortex, a key region in which a person makes important decisions.

-Signs of Overtraining
+Signs of Over-Training

-My Personal History of Overtraining
+My Personal History of Over-Training

 Athletes train by stressing and recovering.
 You make a muscle stronger by stressing that muscle, feeling sore on the next day, and taking easy workouts or days off until the soreness goes away.
 Then you are supposed to take a hard workout again.
 If you do not feel muscle soreness on the day after a hard workout, you have not injured your muscles and they will not become stronger.
 Sometimes your muscles still feel a little sore several days after a hard workout, but you think that you have recovered and are ready to stress your muscles again, so you go ahead and try to run very fast.
 You start to feel sore all the time, your joints, muscles and tendons ache, and you feel tired.
 You can still run with the soreness in your muscles and tendons, but the soreness prevents you from running fast.
 Each succeeding day, the soreness increases and you think that you are sick.